Kotlin/kotlinx-knit/README.md

 #### Merging code pieces

-All backticked Kotin sections are merged together and is output to the Kotlin source file when then next knit pattern in encountered.
+All tripple-backquoted Kotlin sections are merged together and are output to the Kotlin source file when then next knit pattern in encountered.
 This way, documentation can be written fluently, explaining functions as they are introduced.
 For example, the following markdown:

     This function computes the square of the given integer: